Eredrim/pvparena/doc/mods/tempperms.md

 <br>

 > ⚙ **Technical precision:**
 > * For negative permissions, you can use either `-node` or `^node` syntax, it's the same thing.
-However when the config
+However, when the config
 > is saved, every negative permissions are rewritten with `-node` syntax.
 > * `default` block contains permissions applied to every player